Kyle-Gortych-Kenzie-Group-Work-T2/.github/profile/README.md

 </div>

 <div align="left">
     The group work is comprised of gradle projects.
 Each repo is based on a per week basis.
 On completion of term work, entire project structure will be merged to the main branch for all repos.
+Some work is done to utilize contract driven design however, unit testing via the projects root markdown will be the main process of task completion.
 </div>

 <br>